God of War (franchise): Gameplay

 The series offers combo-based combat, and includes a quick time event (QTE) feature, also called context sensitive attacks, which is initiated when the player has weakened a foe or to perform a defensive maneuver.
 It allows limited control of Kratos during the QTE cinematic sequence; success ends the battle, while failure usually results in damage to the player.
 As well as the QTE system, Ascension features a prompt-less free-form system, allowing players the choice of when to attack or dodge based on the enemy's actions.
 A grab maneuver can be used on minor foes.
 The Norse games changed this up; after an enemy has been weakened enough, a prompt will appear above its head, and depending on the enemy, Kratos may rip it in half or grab them and throw them into other enemies, among other possible outcomes.
 He will also jump on top of and ride large enemies, such as ogres, causing them to attack other enemies, similar to the cyclopes in the Greek games.

 Relics, which the player can use in successive games (such as Poseidon's Trident obtained in the original God of War allowing Kratos to swim underwater for extended periods) are also found and necessary for game progression.
 Kratos often has a special ability, which provides temporary invulnerability and increased attack damage.
 This ability has become an ongoing feature of gameplay throughout the series—Rage of the Gods in the original God of War and Ascension, Rage of the Titans in God of War II, Rage of Sparta in God of War III, and Thera's Bane in Ghost of Sparta.
 This ability can be recharged by building hits on foes in combat, and gaining game-specific orbs.
 Thera's Bane, however, is recharged automatically.
 While Kratos does not retain any relics from the Greek era in 2018's God of War, he does have a rage ability, called Spartan Rage, and with this ability, Kratos uses powerful bare-handed attacks, as opposed to weapons, to greatly damage enemies.
 Ragnarök enhanced the Spartan Rage ability, giving two other variants, one providing health and another delivering a powerful weapon attack depending on the weapon equipped.
+Another variant was introduced in Ragnarök's expansion Valhalla, which allows the player to use the Blade of Olympus, similar to the rage ability from God of War III.